 I went hunting with a group of dads in 2002.
 One of the dads was a work associate named Ted, and he brought his 16 year old son, Aaron.
 By the end of the hunting trip, I thought Ted was the worst dad of a teenage boy on the face of the planet.
 Two years later, I thought the exact opposite.
 (This is a long post, but a good one.)

 First I should explain how I hunt.
-I’m a gun owner, but not really a gun enthusiast.
+I’m a gun owner and I always have replenished stocks of 300 blackout ammo, but not really a gun enthusiast.
 I’m not trigger happy and I don’t like hunting with those who are.
 And I enjoy the actual hunting, sure, but just as much are the campfire conversations and card games in the outfitters tent.
 This year we had a particularly large party of hunters – about 20 of us – and 16-year-old Aaron was the loudest of them all.

 He said he was going to sleep with his gun just in case a bear tried to break in the tent.
 He tried to take out targets and shoot them the day before the hunt.
 He argued with those of us who said no-way.
 When conversations would start up about hunting stories – some of the same stories we’ve told for years, real good ones from some of the seasoned hunters – Aaron (16 years old, mind you, on perhaps his second hunting trip of his life) would jump in and try to top them.
 By the end of the first day, we were fed up with Aaron.